Rei-Dragonart/Rei-Dragonart/README.md

     - Java
   - Contact: _This is not possible yet._
   - About me:
-    - Beginner user Arch Linux, trying to create my environment "Myr_Linux" - (Hyperland)
+    - Beginner user Arch Linux, trying to create my environment "Myr_Linux" - (HyprLand)
     - I studied Java in order to write plugins for `Minecraft` and write my bot for `Discord`.
 </div>